naufalrafiathl/GetMovie/README.md

 # MovieGet Project
-for RISTEK applications on WEBDEV divisions
+for RISTEK applications on WEBDEV division

 features:
 - Search for movies